qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_exercise.rst

 * Click :guilabel:`Open`.
 The vector layer will load in your map.
 Its color is automatically assigned.
 It will be changed later.
 * Rename the layer to :kbd:`Streets`.
-* Right-click on it in the :guilabel:`Layers list` (by default, the pane along the left-hand side of the screen).
+* Right-click on it in the :guilabel:`Layers` panel (by default, the pane along the left-hand side of the screen).
 * Click :guilabel:`Rename` in the dialog that appears and rename it, pressing the :guilabel:`Enter` key when done.